MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise-prerequisites.md

 ---
-title: Requirements for Microsoft Connected Cache (MCC) for Enterprise and Education
+title: Requirements for MCC for Enterprise and Education
-description: Overview of requirements for Microsoft Connected Cache (MCC) for Enterprise and Education. ms.prod: windows-client ms.technology: itpro-updates ms.topic: conceptual
+description: Overview of prerequisites and recommendations for using Microsoft Connected Cache (MCC) for Enterprise and Education. ms.prod: windows-client ms.technology: itpro-updates ms.topic: conceptual